mui/material-ui/docs/src/pages/customization/theming/theming-de.md

 Wenn Sie das Design anpassen möchten, müssen Sie die `ThemeProvider` Komponente verwenden, um ein Theme in Ihre Anwendung einzufügen.
 Dies ist jedoch optional.
 Material-UI-Komponenten werden mit einem Standarddesign geliefert.

-`ThemeProvider` stützt sich auf die Kontext - Funktion von React um das Theme an die Komponenten zu übergeben.
-Deswegen müssen Sie den `ThemeProvider` als ein übergeordnetes Element der Komponenten, die Sie anpassen möchten, setzen.
+`ThemeProvider` relies on the [context feature of React](https://reactjs.org/docs/context.html) to pass the theme down to the components, so you need to make sure that `ThemeProvider` is a parent of the components you are trying to customize.
 Mehr darüber erfahren Sie im [API](/styles/api/#themeprovider) Abschnitt.

 ## Theme-Konfigurationsvariablen